Anuken/Mindustry/README.md

 ### Building

 Bleeding-edge builds are generated automatically for every commit.
 You can see them [here](https://github.com/Anuken/MindustryBuilds/releases).
-Old builds might still be on [jenkins](https://jenkins.hellomouse.net/job/mindustry/).

 If you'd rather compile on your own, follow these instructions.
 First, make sure you have [JDK 14](https://adoptopenjdk.net/) installed.
 Open a terminal in the root directory, `cd` to the Mindustry folder and run the following commands: